Wu-yi-fei/predictive-sls-master/README.md

 ## Get Started
 To get started, please run the file ``Predictive Ricatti Control.py`` and  ``Predictive SLS.py``.

-Among them, the former represents the causal control and predictive control under the Ricatti method.
+The former represents the causal control and predictive control under the Ricatti method.
 The latter represents the causal control and predictive control under the SLS.

 ## Mathematical interpretation of the implementation